 A long time ago, I read that layered architecture is like lasagna (with its layers), and it is better to have lasagna for lunch instead of spaghetti :).
 I can not agree more.

 But In my next article, we are going to add the onion.
-Yes, the following architecture pattern is Port and adapters (Onion architecture).
+Yes, the following architecture pattern is Clean architecture, also called Port and adapters or Onion architecture.